stelzinga/MF/MGT_80.Tools.md

 - Review: a Result vs Target + determine if change needed
 - Rewrite: an existing document

+Short versions of Verbs are possible as follows:
+- "D: " refers to "Discuss"
+- "P: " refers to "Plan"

+The short versions can serve visually as a reminder to do something.

 Routines can be appended with " - D", " - W", " - BW",, " - M", " - Q", " - H", " - Y"  , " - AH" for daily, weekly, bi-weekly, monthly, quarterly, half-yearly or semi-annually, yearly or ad hoc.
 This periodicity is also reflected in the Date Indicator, see below.
 However, it is sometimes useful to see it in the Name because it often appears in Reports.
 Depending on the context other post-fixes can be added such that they add additional information to the name e.g., " - Prio", " - Budgeted", ...

-For comments, it is still preferable to start with a verb, which could be the past tense if something was completed.
+The Name indicator is the least rigid of the Objective Indicators.
+Although starting with a verb is hihgly recommended, as it forces the user to think about what the targeted type of result is, nothing stops someone from using names like:
+.
+Main Project: do something
+/ WARNING: this to be done before all others etc

 ### Objective Notation Date Indicator
 The Date Indicator reflects *start*, *end* and *complete* dates for Projects and *frequency* for Routines.
-The format is:
+A formal format is:
 - Projects:  (start:end:complete:effort)
 - Routines: (period:start:end:effort)

 The start (start date), end (expected completion date), complete (actual completion date) are of format yyyymmdd i.e., year, month and day digits.
 The *period* can be any alphanumerical characters e.g. daily, monthly, Jan, Feb, 2021.
 The start and end in case of a Routine are optional and they indicate when a routine was first / last used.
 If a Routine is deprecated, both start and end have to be provided because only one date is asumed to be a start date.
 The *effort* is a number of type float e.g. 1, 0.33 indicating the number of *days* that will be or have been, spent on the Objective in a *year*.
 Effort for Routines is *total* effort in *days* spent on that Routine per *year*.
 In most cases when start and end are omitted for a Routine, the colon ':' is also omitted leaving (period:effort).
 For Projects it is the effort in days for the duration of the project, regardless of whether it is within the year or across years.
 It is possible to have an effort even if the Project has not started.
 In that case effort represents *expected* effort.
 The combination of Status, End and today's date can indicate if a Project is overdue.
 For Goals and Sub-Goals the same logic as for Projects can be used.

+As with the Name indicator, the Date Indicator can be used less rigidly e.g., (Deadline: next week), (tomorrow), (Start tomorrow, Due 31 Dec 2021), etc.

 ### Objective Notation Owner Indicator
 The owner of an Objective represents the *performer*, i.e., the Staff or Group responsible for the completion of the Objective *and*, in addition, it represents the *beneficiary* of the Objective i.e., the Activity for, or in, which the Objective is performed.
 By default, performer equals beneficiary, but this is not always the case: an Activity ABC providing Services to another Activity XYZ: performer = ABC, beneficiary =XYZ.
 The format is as follows: